mdn/webextensions-examples/borderify/README.md

 # borderify

-This add-on injects JavaScript into selected web pages.
+This add-on injects JavaScript into mozilla.org web pages.

 ## What it does